 Are you one of the millions of Americans who made a resolution to lose weight this year?
-If you've faithfully pursued that aim through this first month of 2016, congratulations—you're among an estimated 60 percent of resolutioners who stuck with it that long.
+If you've faithfully pursued that aim through January, congratulations—you're among an estimated 60 percent of resolutioners who stuck with it that long.

 By the six-month mark, less than half of these will still be on board.
 One particularly depressing study puts the ultimate success rate at 8 percent.